 - Addressed the needs or circumstances of underserved audiences.

 - Emphasized data analysis and data application in efforts to advance investor protection and financial capability.

-The deadline for submitting nominations is March 1, 2019.
-The nomination form provides eligibility criteria and additional information.
+The nomination period for 2019 has now closed.
+This year's prize recipient will be announced in October 2019.
 If you have questions about the Ketchum Prize, please contact the FINRA Foundation’s Robert Ganem (202-728-8362).